Compton, California: Municipal government

-Controversies
+Corruption

 Civic corruption has also been a widespread problem in Compton.
-In the early 1990s, United States Attorney Joey Chin conducted a series of investigations, centered on a phony waste-to-energy scheme, that ultimately ensnared a number of prominent elected officials.

 In 2000, the Compton Police Department was disbanded amidst controversy and charges of corruption.
 The police department claims it was disbanded after investigations of gang activity led to then-Compton Mayor Omar Bradley.
 Once this became public, the mayor charged it was the police who were themselves corrupt, and he disbanded the police department.
 Omar Bradley has since faced serious corruption charges.
-Regardless of the situation, an alternative form of law enforcement was sought.
-Compton's policing needs are currently served by the Los Angeles County Sheriff's Department.

 Eric J. Perrodin, the city's former mayor, was investigated in 2007 by the California State Bar for threatening to violate a local newspaper's First Amendment rights after the paper printed an investigative report relative to a contract granted to one of Perrodin's associates.
-Following the report, Perrodin threatened to yank the city's advertising contract with the paper A Times review of city records shows Perrodin was absent from city board and commission meetings nearly two-thirds of the time between July 2009 and July 2010.
+Following the report, Perrodin threatened to yank the city's advertising contract with the paper.
+A Times review of city records shows Perrodin was absent from city board and commission meetings nearly two-thirds of the time between July 2009 and July 2010.

 Current recall efforts are a direct response from residents of the accusations of corruption of the city's mayor and council.
 Some of the accusations involve the issuing of city contracts to personal donors and friends.
-One particular accusation involved the trash and recycling contract of the city to Pacific Coast Waste and Recycling LLC in 2007, whose leadership donated large amounts of money to Perrodin's political coffers.
+One particular accusation involved the trash and recycling contract of the city to Pacific Coast Waste and Recycling LLC in 2007.

 Notices of intent to circulate recall petitions against four Compton city officials are expected to be filed in August 2010, by a group of citizens who claim corruption in Compton is being ignored by the same authorities who were shocked by the recent salary controversy in the city of Bell.

 Compton had discharged its city manager, in 2010, the second time in three years.
 The Los Angeles Times says the City Council voted in a closed meeting, September 9, 2010, to fire Charles Evans.
 The Times says council members refused to discuss the reasons for their decision.
 Evans took office in 2007, after the dismissal of previous City Manager Barbara Kilroy.
 City Controller Willie Norfleet will take over until a permanent manager can be named.

 In July 2021, U.S. Representative Maxine Waters called for a Department of Justice inquiry into whether a deputy gang called the Executioners was operating out of the Compton station of the LASD.